-Doug Knecht is the Interim Dean of Children’s Programs.
+Doug Knecht is the Dean of Children’s Programs and Head of the School for Children.
 He brings to this role a pedagogical vision that centers student voice and hands-on studies, and deep experience leading school communities through change in ways that value both strategic goals and each person’s humanity.

 Doug previously served as the founding Vice President of the Bank Street Education Center, where he led school system improvement partnerships with district and school leaders across the country, leveraging Bank Street’s expertise in adult learning and child development to connect central offices, school communities and classrooms for more ambitious and equitable instruction at scale.